KDE/documentation-docs-kdenlive-org/glossary/useful_information/automatically-raising-the-properties-pane.rst

 Automatically Raising the Properties Pane
 =========================================

+.. versionadded:: 16.12.0

 Depending on your workflow habits, you can configure **when to raise the properties pane** (in case it’s currently hidden).
-Please note that this new configuration option will be available only from Kdenlive 16.12.0 on.

 .. image:: /images/config-raise-properties.png
    :align: left
    :alt: Automatically Raising the Properties Pane
    :width: 400px

 To configure when Kdenlive should automatically raise the properties pane, go to :menuselection:`Settings --> Configure Kdenlive` then tab :guilabel:`Timeline`.